-The caloric requirement of a PN-fed patient is approximately 10-20% lower than that of enterally-fed patients because stool and other losses are minimal (Table 2).
+The caloric requirement of a PN-fed patient is approximately 10-20% lower than that of enterally-fed patients (i.e. calories indicated in Table 1) because stool and other losses are minimal.
 PN is usually given 24 hours a day, but with a 4 hour suspension of lipid infusion to allow triglyceride clearance.